Answers about Rabies

 exposed to rabies?

-livestock that have been vaccinated for rabies should be boosted and observed
+livestock that have been vaccinated for rabies (with a vaccine approved by

 for 45 days.
-If the livestock has not been vaccinated then the animal should
+If the animal has not been vaccinated, it should be

 it is slaughtered within 7 days of exposure, provided liberal amounts of the